Skip to contents

 • "neutral" - The two trajectories have no particular movements relative to each other (effectively the null hypothesis for RTMA).

-The following seven dynamic relationships are asymmetric (e.g. in "pursuit" there is a leading and a following trajectory).
+The following five dynamic relationships are asymmetric (e.g. in "pursuit" there is a leading and a following trajectory).
 In these asymmetric relationships the output of function trajectoryRMA gives the role of each trajectory (see Value section).
+A more general interpretation of asymmetry is to consider that the relationship is oriented (see below, relationship groups).

 • "pursuit" - The two trajectories follow each other.